The Woman’s Guide to Intermittent Fasting

 If you’re not interested in having a baby, this might not sound like a big deal, but when you mess with reproduction, you mess with hormones.
 And, when your hormones are out of balance, you set yourself up for a whole range of health problems which are very likely the polar opposite of what you are trying to achieve with fasting.

-Fasting for long periods can affect the hypothalamus or the part of the brain that regulates hormones like estrogen which plays a critical role in your monthly cycle.
+An intermittent fasting diet for women can affect the hypothalamus or the part of the brain that regulates hormones like estrogen.
+This hormone plays a critical role in your monthly cycle.
 When this happens, you could notice:

 Dull hair and skin